+Anxious at Work these days is becoming too common among young employees to middle-aged employees due to work pressure.
 The corporate journey is often compared to building an airplane while flying it.
 And as exciting as it can be, it can also be terrifying.
-As a founder, whether you’re pitching your new idea to potential investors, making expansion plans, or contemplating layoffs, you’re probably familiar with that feeling of having a hole in your stomach.
+Whether you’re pitching your new idea to potential investors, making expansion plans, or contemplating layoffs, you’re probably familiar with that feeling of having a hole in your stomach.

 You have an immense responsibility.
 You don’t want to disappoint your team, clients, investors, or yourself.
 The crippling fear of failure may be justified.